ergon/airlock-helm-charts/charts/microgateway/CHANGE-NOTES.md

 ### Breaking Changes
 #### Helm Chart Configuration
-It is now possible to configure the encryption password and the microgateway license in different secrets.
+It is now possible to configure the encryption passphrase and the Microgateway license in different secrets.
 Secret names have to be specified for both secrets individually.
-You can still configure the same preexisting secret as in previous chart versions, but it needs to be referenced for both the password and the license.
-If you do not configure license information, no license will be mounted and the microgateway will run as community edition.
+You can still configure the same pre-existing secret as in previous chart versions, but it needs to be referenced for both the password and the license.
+If you do not configure license information, no license will be mounted and the Microgateway will run as community edition.

 Required changes:
 - To create a license secret with the Helm chart: